Ethan Couch, So-Called ‘Affluenza Teen,’ Arrested For Alleged Probation Violation

 It is the latest in a series of run-ins with the law ever since Couch first came to national attention in 2013.

-Couch, the son of a wealthy Texas businessman, killed four people and injured nine others, including his two passengers, one of whom was paralyzed, while driving under the influence of alcohol and drugs on June 15, 2013 in Burleson, Texas.
+Couch, the son of a wealthy Texas businessman, allegedly killed four people and injured nine others while driving under the influence of alcohol and drugs on June 15, 2013, in Burleson, Texas.
+The casualties included his two passengers, including one who was paralyzed.

 The sentence drew widespread condemnation for its lenience, and started a national conversation about the role wealth and privilege play in the legal system.
-A subsequent case, that of Stanford University swimmer Brock Turner, also made headlines for similar reasons.
-Turner, who like Couch was a man of wealth and privilege, was sentenced to six months in jail and three years’ probation for sexually assaulting an unconscious woman.
+A subsequent case — that of Stanford University swimmer Brock Turner — also made headlines for similar reasons.
+Turner, who was also seen as a man of wealth and privilege, was sentenced to six months in jail and three years’ probation for allegedly sexually assaulting an unconscious woman.

 For Couch, however, it was only the beginning of his legal troubles.

 In 2015, video and images of Couch playing a drinking game turned up on social media.
-As Couch was forbidden from using alcohol, this would have put him in violation of his probation.
-Facing ten years in prison for parole violation, Couch, along with his mother, Tonya Couch, fled to Mexico and lived there as fugitives for a few weeks, until their capture.
-His mother’s criminal case, for allegedly money laundering and allegedly aiding and abetting a fugitive, is still pending, as of this writing.
+As he was forbidden from using alcohol, this would have put him in violation of his probation.
+Facing 10 years in prison for parole violation, he and his mother, Tonya Couch, fled to Mexico and lived there as fugitives for a few weeks until their capture.
+His mother’s criminal case — for alleged money laundering and aiding and abetting a fugitive — is still pending as of this writing.

-In April 2016 he was sentenced to two years in prison, and was released in April 2018.
-Conditions of his release included being required to wear an ankle monitor and an alcohol detection patch, and submit to drug testing and conform to a 9 p.m. curfew, according to a CNN report from the time.
+In April 2016, he was sentenced to two years in prison and was released in April 2018.
+Conditions of his release included being required to wear an ankle monitor and an alcohol detection patch, submitting to drug testing, and conforming to a 9 p.m. curfew, according to a CNN report from the time.